nicomorgado/D-Frenzzo/README.md

     - All the images for the website were given by the owner of Puro Filo, and where taken by Martin Howard Gutierrez.
 + #### Tools

-    - [Compress JPEG](https://compressjpeg.com/) was used to compress JPEG images.
-    - [IMGonline.com.ua](https://www.imgonline.com.ua/eng/resize-image.php) was used to resize images.
-    - [EzGif](https://ezgif.com) was used to resize GIF images.
-    - [GIMP](https://www.gimp.org/) was used to edit all README.md images.
     - [cooler](https://coolors.co/) was used to create the color palette.